List of Marvel Comics characters: S: Sunder

 Sunder (Mark Hallett) is a character appearing in American comic books published by Marvel Comics.
 The character, created by Chris Claremont and Paul Smith, first appeared in The Uncanny X-Men #169 (May 1983).
 He is a mutant and a member of the Morlocks.

 Sunder's mutant powers give him superhuman strength, stamina and durability.
 He is a founding member of the Morlocks, abandoning the identity he had in the surface human world.
 Sunder is the aide to Callisto, the muscle of his group who is very protective of them, especially Callisto.
-On Callisto's orders, he kidnaps Warren Worthington III to the realm of the Morlocks.
-He later aids Callisto in abducting Kitty Pryde and attempting to force Pryde to marry the Morlock Caliban.
-He also serves the wizard Kulan Gath when he took over Manhattan.
-Sometime later, he took up residence on Muir Island.
-He briefly joins the "Muir Island" X-Men organized by Moira MacTaggert, but is killed by Pretty-Boy when the Reavers invade Muir Island.
+Sunder briefly joins the "Muir Island" X-Men organized by Moira MacTaggert, but is killed by Pretty-Boy when the Reavers invade Muir Island.

 Sunder in other media

 Sunder appears in X-Men: The Animated Series, voiced by Dan Hennessey.